 Legal Studies investigates the role of political parties and independent representatives.
 Students study how government is formed through elections and how government policy is shaped and developed.
-Students also study key features of the Australian system of government as compared to one other government in the Asia region.
-Students study methods of influencing change in the law.
+Students also study key features of the Australian system of government as compared to one other government. e.g. America Students study methods of influencing change in the law.
 In Year 10, students investigate how the Australian Constitution affects the lives and human rights of Australians and consider the roles and responsibilities of Australian courts, with a particular focus on the High court.
 Students discuss ways of sustaining a resilient democracy and cohesive society.

-GOVERNMEN GOVERNMENT AND DEMOCRACY Investigate how governments are formed in parliament.
-Investigate the role of the Prime Minister and the parliament in policymaking.
-Discuss the development of government policies such as health, education and disability.
+GOVERNMENT AND DEMOCRACY Investigate how governments are formed in parliament Investigate the role of the Prime Minister and the parliament in policy-making Discuss the development of government policy such as health, education and disability.
 Categorise the key features of Australia's system of government.
-Investigate people with connections to a country in the Asia region to compare the values they associate with the system of government in that country, with those of Australia.
-LAWS AND CITIZENS CITIZENSHIP, DIVERSITY & IDENTITY Explain the process through which government policy is shaped and developed.
+Investigate and compare the values associated with another system of government, with those of the Australian government.
+E.g. America LAWS AND CITIZENS CITIZENSHIP, DIVERSITY & IDENTITY Explain the process through which government policy is shaped and developed.
 Explain how Australia's international legal obligations shape Australian law and government policies.
 Describe the key features of Australia's court system.
-Explore the concept of 'cohesive society' Consider threats to Australian democracy.
-Investigate processes by which individuals and groups resolve differences in Australian communities, for example negotiation, mediation and reconciliation.
+Explore the concept of 'cohesive society' Consider threats to Australian democracy Investigate processes by which individuals and groups resolve differences in Australian communities, for example negotiation, mediation and reconciliation.